Siberian roe deer

 The Siberian roe deer, eastern roe deer, or Asian roe deer (Capreolus pygargus), is a species of roe deer found in northeastern Asia.
-In addition to Siberia and Mongolia, it is found in Kazakhstan, the Tian Shan Mountains of Kyrgyzstan, eastern Tibet, the Korean Peninsula, and northern China.
+In addition to Siberia and Mongolia, it is found in Kazakhstan, the Tian Shan Mountains of Kyrgyzstan, eastern Tibet, the Korean Peninsula and forested regions of northern China.

 Its specific name pygargus, literally "white-rumped", is shared by the pygarg, an antelope known in antiquity.
-The name was chosen by the German biologist Peter Simon Pallas in the late 18th century.The Siberian roe deer has long antlers.
+The name was chosen by the German biologist Peter Simon Pallas in the late 18th century.
+The Siberian roe deer has long antlers.

 Taxonomy

 The Siberian roe deer was once considered to be the same species as the European roe deer (Capreolus capreolus), but it is now considered to be a separate species.

 The two subspecies of the Siberian roe deer are C. p. pygargus and C. p. tianschanicus (the latter is named for the Tian Shan mountains).

 Description

-The Siberian roe deer is a moderately-sized metacarpalian deer, with a long neck and large ears.
+The Siberian roe deer is a medium-sized metacarpalian deer, with a long neck and large ears.
 It is typically up to 146 cm in body length and 59 kg in weight, making it larger than C. capreolus where populations from Ural and Northern Kazakhstan are the largest on average, followed by those from Transbaikal, Amur, and Primolskil regions.
 It has larger antlers with more branches than those of European roe deer.
 Siberian roe deer generally live about 8–12 years, with a maximum of about 18 years.
 In winter the northern populations exhibit light gray coloring, but their southern counterparts are grayish brown and ochraceous.
 The belly is creamy and the caudal patch is white.
 In the summer, their coloring is reddish.
 Young have a spotted coat.
 Males are larger and have three-tined antlers, widely spaced and slanting upward, which are shed in the autumn or early winter and begin to regrow shortly thereafter.